cloudflare/miniflare/packages/tre/README.md

   - If the protocol is `file:`, data will be stored on the file-system, in the specified directory (e.g. `file:///path/to/directory`).
 If the `unsanitise` search parameter is `true`, path sanitisation will be disabled.
-  - If the protocol is `sqlite:`, data will be stored in an SQLite database, at the specified path (e.g. `sqlite:///path/to/db.sqlite`).
-  - **(Experimental)** If the protocol is `remote:`, data will be read/written from/to real data stores on the Cloudflare network.
-By default, this will cache data in-memory, but the `cache` search parameter can be set to a URL-encoded persistence string to customise this.
-Note, this feature is only supported for KV namespaces at the moment, and requires the `cloudflareFetch` option to be set.
 - Otherwise, if this is just a regular `string`, data will be stored on the file-system, using the value as the directory path.